xchellx/Demolisher/readme.md

 ### Render Flags

-There are certain flags and data in the BIN model format for graph objects that can be optionally displayed in _Demolisher_.
+There are certain flags and data in the BIN model format for graph objects which are displayed in _Demolisher_ (some of which can be toggled).
 The supported ones are as follows:

 - Ceilings
 - Fourth walls (or any object that is shown only in the GBH view)
+- Full-bright (such as lamps).
 - Bounding boxes

 As well as the visibility flags above, you can set the individual visibility of each loaded BIN model and their graph objects.